Naapperas/zon/README.md

 In its essence, `zon` behaves much like `zod`.
 If you have used `zod`, you will feel right at home with `zon`.

+> [!NOTE]
+> There are some differences in the public API between `zon` and `zod`.
+Those mostly stem from the fact that Python does not have type inference like Typescript has.

 ### Basic types

 `zon` features most of `zod`'s basic types: